Alzheimer's Facilities: How to Find Proper Residential Care for Alzheimer's Patients

 Evaluate On-Site Medical Care

-Find out who will administer drugs as necessary (both Alzheimer-related and for other conditions) and take care of any physical or emotional problems that may arise.
+Find out who will administer drugs as necessary (Alzheimer-related and for other conditions) and take care of any physical or emotional problems that may arise.

-Ask about the facility's policy on dosage and frequency, and look around at the current residents to confirm what the facility is telling you.
+Ask about the facility's policy on dosage and frequency, and look around at the current residents to confirm what the facility tells you.

 Evaluate the Condition and Upkeep of Alzheimer's Facilities

-In addition to the staff, you should thoroughly investigate the facility itself.
-The facility should be clean, well organized (which also says volumes about the staff), and appropriately spaced for its residents.
+You should thoroughly investigate the facility itself.
+Ensure the facility is clean, well organized (which also tells you about the staff), and appropriately spaced for its residents.

 Depending on how far Alzheimer's has progressed, patients will have varying levels of comfort with open or closed spaces.